majoer/gjeldskalkulator.no/README.md

 1. Go to https://github.com/majoer/gjeldskalkulator.no/issues
 2. Click "New issue"
 2. Submit a report or suggestion.
-Bo be as specific as you can.
+Be be as specific as you can.